 2017 Recipient Exhibition

 MIT Building W20, 84 Massachusetts Avenue, Cambridge, MA

 The Harold and Arlene Schnitzer Prize in the Visual Arts was established in 1996 through an endowment from Harold and Arlene Schnitzer of Portland, Oregon.
 Schnitzer, a real estate investor, graduated from MIT in 1944 with a degree in metallurgy.
 The prizes are awarded to MIT students, both undergraduate and graduate, for excellence in a body of artistic work.

-Work by the winners of the 2015 Schnitzer Prizes will be exhibited at the Wiesner Student Art Gallery starting on May 22 with a reception from 5-7pm, and will remain in the gallery until the end of July, 2015.
+Work by the winners of the 2017 Schnitzer Prizes will be exhibited at the Wiesner Student Art Gallery starting in May, and will remain in the gallery through July 2017.

 About the Gallery

-The Jerome B. Wiesner Student Art Gallery was established as a gift from the Class of 1983.
-The gallery honors the former president of MIT, Jerome Wiesner, for his involvement in and support of the arts at the Institute.
-Located on the second floor of the Stratton Student Center, the Gallery was established as a place for students to express and exhibit their artistic endeavors, both academic and co-curricular.
-The artwork display system and raised platform provide a flexible space that will accommodate a diverse range of creative works from the fields of photography, painting, sketching, drawing, calligraphy, glassblowing, ceramics, sculpture, music, dance and drama.
-Additionally, the gallery serves as a major exhibit space for student artists who are supported by the Grants Program of the Council for the Arts at MIT.
+The Jerome B. Wiesner Student Art Gallery, established as a gift from the MIT Class of 1983, honors the former president of the Institute, Jerome Wiesner, for his support of the arts at the Institute.
+Located on the second floor of the Stratton Student Center, the gallery was designed to be a place for students to express and exhibit their artistic endeavors, both academic and co-curricular.

 The gallery is located in the MIT Student Center and is open 24 hours a day.